wolfdev0506/wolfdev0506/README.md

-Hi 👋 My name is Helcio André
+Hi 👋 My name is KOBY HORNIBROOK
 =============================

-Web Developer and football fan
+Javascript Expert and musician
 ------------------------------

-I am a web developer that loves to create beautiful, effective products with enjoyable user experiences.
-I am a curious, engaged, hard-working person and passionate about engineering and technology.
-Fluent in multiple languages, frameworks, and technologies.

-* 🌍  I'm based in Luanda the capital city of Angola
-* 🖥️  See my portfolio at [helciodev](http://helciodev.netlify.app/)
-* ✉️  You can contact me at [helcioandre@live.com](mailto:helcioandre@live.com)
-* 🧠  I'm learning Typescript
-* ⚡  I can do a back-flip
+😀Hello🌝, How are you doing?
+If you are fine, I am happy🙂.

+As a musician, I'm open-minded and I love to work with clients of all types.
+And I am also a Javascript Expert with 5+ years of experience.
+Mainly, I am focusing JS frameworks and libraries such as React, Three.js, Node and so on.

+# My Working Style
+⚡Full-time developer (40+ hours per week)
+⚡Working in your time zone & Good communication.
+⚡Update the result daily, every week
+⚡Keep on-Time, on-Budget
+⚡100% ongoing satisfaction with your project.
+⚡Provide the result with high quality
+⚡Lifetime Free Bug-Fix support after completion
+⚡Agile Scrum workflow!

 ### Skills